-The Mission of the Eugene Big Wheel Rally Ltd is to support the fundraising efforts of local non-profit organizations.
+The Mission of the Eugene Big Wheel Rally Ltd is to support the fundraising efforts of local 501 (c) (3) non-profit organizations.

 What’s different about the Eugene Big Wheel Rally?
-For our first event, in addition to the over 21 Rally on July 28, 2018 there will be under 21 Big Wheel races on July 29, 2018.
-The under 21 Big Wheel Races will take place after the EUG Parade.
-During the Eugene Sunday Streets event there are several blocks of city streets blocked off so you can have even more fun on the day after the over 21 Rally event!
-Because there are so many worthy causes out there the Eugene Big Wheel Rally will select the beneficiaries of future Rallys from nominations made by registered Rally riders.
-Register today and nominate a 501 (c)(3) cause that you want to benefit from a Rally.
-Preference in the selection process will be given to the organizations that receive the most nominations.
-If selected, your cause will be contacted by the Eugene Big Wheel Rally.
+At our first Rally, in addition to the over 21 Rally on July 28, there were under 21 Big Wheel races on July 29.
+The under 21 Big Wheel Races took place after the Eugene Sunday Streets Parade.
+During the Eugene Sunday Streets event there were several blocks of city streets blocked off so riders had even more fun on the day after the over 21 Rally event!
+Because there are so many worthy causes out there the Eugene Big Wheel Rally selects the non-profits from nominations made by Rally participants.
+If nominated, your cause will be contacted by the Eugene Big Wheel Rally.

-The Eugene Big Wheel Rally is going to join other events that have been held in California, Colorado, Florida, Georgia, Iowa, and Ohio in having a good time while supporting a worthy cause.
-The Eugene Big Wheel Rally will have it’s first event on July 28 and 29, 2018.
-Your participation is appreciated!
-Take advantage of the discount for early registration.
-Register now!
-Check the events page for where to get a Big Wheel.
+The Eugene Big Wheel Rally is joining other events held in California, Colorado, Florida, Georgia, Iowa, and Ohio in having a good time while supporting worthy causes.
+The Eugene Big Wheel Rally had it’s first event on July 28 and 29, 2018.
+Your participation was appreciated!
+Check the events page for where to get a Big Wheel for 2019.

 The First Annual Eugene Big Wheel Rally, July 28 and 29, 2018, was a benefit for A Family for Every Child.

 The Second Annual Eugene Big Wheel Rally is on September 22, 2019. after the Eugene Sunday Streets parade.
 Look for us on Lincoln and 8th.